 Food for Life Get Togethers will support events throughout the year that may already be familiar, like Grandparent Gardening Week in Spring, The Big Lunch in Summer and Roast Dinner Day in Autumn.
 Hosting Food for Life Get Togethers during one of these events could be a great way for you to get started and be part of the movement.

 Anyone who wants to use the power of good food to connect people of all ages through growing, cooking and eating together.
 People and organisations with strong local community links such as community groups, schools, care homes, gardening groups and social committees are well placed to hold Food for Life get Togethers.

 - Get in touch and we’ll be happy to help.
 Don't forget to register your event.

 - Speak to people and organisations in your area with community links.
 Get them involved and work together.

 - Bring together different generations.
 Think about activities that all ages will enjoy.
 This could be growing, cooking and eating food.
 The Big Lunch has some great resources to get you started

 - The safety of everyone attending your event is extremely important.
-Use your own organisation’s procedures to ensure you think about the related risks, including the safeguarding of children or young people or adults at-risk attending your event.
+Use your own organisation’s procedures to ensure you think about the related risks, including health and safety, the safe preparation of food and the safeguarding of children or young people or adults at-risk attending your event.